 This is an AI translated post.

-Japan Discusses Allowing US Navy Ships to Be Repaired at Domestic Civilian Facilities - US Ambassador: "Ship Repair is Deterrence"
+Japan and the US Discuss Allowing Repair of US Navy Vessels at Domestic Civilian Facilities - US Ambassador: "Ship Repairs Enhance Deterrence"

 - Writing language: Korean